 The Chief Electoral Officer is responsible for conducting territorial elections that are free and fair, as set out in the Elections and Plebiscites Act, and is an independent officer of the Legislative Assembly of the Northwest Territories.

 The Chief Electoral Officer appoints a Returning Officer to run the election in each electoral district.
 The Returning Officer is the contact person for voters and candidates in their electoral district.

-Community Deputy Returning Officers can assist you with contacting your Returning Officer and ensuring you are directed to the correct source for any election-related information you seek.
+In communities without a resident Returning Officer, residents can to talk to their Additional Assistant Returning Officer (AARO).
+The AARO can assist you with contacting your Returning Officer and ensuring you are directed to the correct source for any election-related information you seek.

-Approximately 300 election workers are appointed to administer a general election, including Assistant Returning Officers, Deputy Returning Officers, Community Deputy Returning Officers, Poll Clerks, and Interpreters.
+Approximately 300 election workers are appointed to administer a general election, including Assistant Returning Officers, Additional Assistant Returning Officers, Deputy Returning Officers, Poll Clerks, and Interpreters.
 Election officers in each electoral district are appointed by the Returning Officer.